tayloraswift/swift-png/doc/pngproperties.md

 #### `var quantum8:UInt8 { get }`

 > The size of the quantized levels of the image samples, if normalized to the range `0 ...
-255`
+255`.
+Multiplying a raw sample value by the 8 bit quantum size will normalize it to the full range of a `UInt8`.

 #### `var quantum16:UInt16 { get }`

 > The size of the quantized levels of the image samples, if normalized to the range `0 ...
-65535`
+65535`.
+Multiplying a raw sample value by the 16 bit quantum size will normalize it to the full range of a `UInt16`.

 #### `var description:String { get }`